Last updated

 What WorkSights Receives

-How OneDrive and SharePoint Activity Appears
+How File Activity Appears

 Troubleshooting

-• Confirm audit logging is active for your tenant.
+Confirm audit logging is active for your tenant.
 File activity requires the Unified Audit Log.
 See Microsoft 365 Audit Log Activation.
+Some tenants begin producing file audit output later than others after enabling; allow additional propagation time.

 Related Guides